 In the United States, May has been recognized as Mental Health Awareness Month since 1949.
 Caring for our mental health is important because it influences our emotional, psychological, and social well-being.
 Our behaviors, emotions, and even our personal thoughts can be impacted by how we take care of ourselves and others.
 Small changes in our daily routines and conversations can make a big difference in our ability to express gratitude for others and most importantly for ourselves.

 No matter what is on your agenda in the next few days, make sure you are creating time for yourself.
-Choose an activity of the list below to take one small step establishing a healthier mindset.
+Choose an activity on the list below to take one small step to establishing a healthier mindset.

 10 Ways to Boost Your Mental Health

 - Start a gratitude journal.
 Write down 2-3 things you're grateful for every morning.
 Document achievements and other great memories too!

 - Spend time with friends or family.
 If you cannot physically be with them, schedule a virtual hangout.
 Share memories and jokes.
 Laughter is one of the best medicines in life.